paulross/PythonExtensionPatterns/doc/sphinx/source/parsing_arguments.rst

 =============================================

 If the arguments default to some C fundamental type the code above is fine.
-However if the arguments default to Python objects then a little more work is needed.
+However if the mutable arguments default to Python objects then a little more work is needed.

 .. note::